isomerpages/mti-cap/pages/For Business Owners.md

     <label for="accordion4">I received an Email/SMS from CAP.
 How do I know it is genuine? </label>
     <div>
       <p>
-				Some businesses may receive Emails from the Consumers Association of Singapore.
-(CASE) via CASE’s official Email address with the domain “@case.org.sg”.
+				Some businesses may receive Emails from the Consumers Association of Singapore (CASE) via CASE’s official Email address with the domain “@case.org.sg”.
 CASE will not ask for your personal details over the phone.
 			</p>
 			<p>
 				A representative from the People’s Association may also approach you for further clarifications.
 If approached, always request for official identification.